williamouyang/okta.github.io/docs/resources/users.md

 All responses return the created [User](#user-model).
 Activation of a user is an asynchronous operation.
 The user will have the `transitioningToStatus` property with a value of **ACTIVE** during activation to indicate that the user hasn't completed the asynchronous operation.
 The user will have a `status` of **ACTIVE** when the activation process is complete.

-*Note: The user will be emailed a one-time activation token if activated without a password*
+> The user will be emailed a one-time activation token if activated without a password

 Security Q & A | Password | Activate Query Parameter | User Status | Login Credential | Welcome Screen
 --- | --- | --- | --- | --- | ---